Friday, December 5, 2025

 Gwyneth Paltrow wears Fendi fur in Wes Anderson’s The Royal Tenenbaums

-Not all luxury fashion brands continue to use exotic skins from animals like snakes and crocodiles.
+Not all luxury fashion brands continue to use exotic animal skins like snake and crocodile.
 Burberry, Chanel, and Victoria Beckham are three examples of luxury names that have turned their backs on the industry.
 According to PETA, the former decided to ditch the material after it was shown “hard-hitting exposés” depicting the cruelty of exotic skins.

 burberry my wardrobe hq

 But all hope for an ethical future in luxury fashion is not lost.
 Brands are working on animal-free alternatives for the luxury fashion world.
 Leukeather, for example, is marketed as an alternative to exotic leather.
-It’s made with dried Leucaena pods, and has a naturally patterned texture, just like alligators and crocodiles.
+It’s made with dried Leucaena pods and has a naturally patterned texture, similar to alligators and crocodiles.
 Other synthetic alternatives do exist, but most rely on embossed fake patterns on plastic-based faux leathers, for example.

 And just like they didn’t give up on fur, animal rights organizations aren’t letting the exotic skins issue go either.
-But with the number of environmentally and ethically aware consumers on the rise, with hope, it won’t take decades to achieve action.
+But with the number of environmentally and ethically aware consumers on the rise, it likely won’t take decades to achieve action.

 Related on Ethos: